PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Analysis

 \subsection{Further Failure Analysis and Pretended Reflections}

-We notice that during the image generation process, \acrshort{geminipro} will perform a three-step \gls{cot} before presenting the final result: it first considers the task and requirements, then generates a draft image, and finally checks the draft against the requirements and reflects on the result.
+After inspecting \glspl{cot} of the results generated by \acrshort{geminipro}, we find that during the image generation process, \acrshort{geminipro} performs a three-step \gls{cot} before presenting the final result: it first considers the task and requirements, then generates a draft image, and finally checks the draft against the requirements and reflects on the result.
 Such a process seems to imply quality control and iterative refinements.
 However, as we can see in Fig.~\ref{fig:worst-gemini-pro}, a low quality mask could pass its final check in its \gls{cot}.

-We further investigate such failures through additional experiments.
+We further investigate such failures with more attempts on the same image.
 Although we could not reproduce the extreme failure in Fig.~\ref{fig:worst-gemini-pro}, we present two interesting instances in Fig.~\ref{fig:errors}.
 For the partially incorrect case (bottom left in Fig.~\ref{fig:errors}), \acrshort{geminipro} labeled the right and left eyebrows correctly but mislabeled the eyes, which are in close proximity.
-In its \gls{cot}, however, it explicitly concluded that ``I've verified that the segmentation mask strictly adheres to all user-specified constraints.
-Facial feature delineation, including the critical left/right reversal rule, is accurate...''
-Such pretended quality control also occurred in the second case (bottom right in Fig.~\ref{fig:errors}), in which it misclassified the hand as cloth.
-In its \gls{cot}, it reflected: ``...
+In its \gls{cot}, however, it explicitly concluded that ``\textit{I've verified that the segmentation mask strictly adheres to all user-specified constraints.
+Facial feature delineation, including the critical left/right reversal rule, is accurate...}'' Such pretended quality control also occurred in the second case (bottom right in Fig.~\ref{fig:errors}), in which it misclassified the hand as cloth.
+In its \gls{cot}, it reflected: ``\textit{...
 The background, hair, skin, neck, nose, eyebrows, eyes, lips and cloth were all correctly segmented.
-I'm satisfied that this fulfills all requirements.''
+I'm satisfied that this fulfills all requirements.}''

-The reflections of the model were merely pretending, blindly affirming the correctness of the result.
-This may be a fundamental flaw in its multi-modal reasoning.
-Such examples may also represent adversarial attacks that target potential the flaws and bypass material checking.
+The reflections of the model are merely pretending, blindly affirming the correctness of the result.
+This may be a fundamental flaw in its multimodal reasoning.
+Such examples may also represent adversarial attacks that target potential flaws and bypass material checking.